aavegotchi/ghst-staking/README.md

 `TicketsFacet.sol` implements simple ERC1155 token functionality.
 The ERC1155 tokens are called 'tickets'.

  `StakingFacet.sol` implements functions that enable people to stake their GHST ERC20 token, or to stake Uniswap pool tokens for the GHST/ETH pair contract.
 Staking these earns people frens or frens points which are a non-transferable points system.
 The frens points are calculated with the `frens` function.
-The `claimTickets` function enables people to claim or mint up to six different different kinds of tokens tokens.
+The `claimTickets` function enables people to claim or mint up to six different different kinds of tokens.
 Each different ticket kind has a different frens price which is specified in the `ticketCost` function.

  `GHSTSTakingDiamond` will be deployed as an immutable diamond, or a `single cut diamond`.
-This means that all of the facets of the diamond will be added to in the constructor function of the diamond.
-The `diamondCut` function will not be added to the diamond and so upgrades will be impossible.
+This means that all of the facets of the diamond will be added to it in the constructor function of the diamond.
+The `diamondCut` function will not be added to the diamond and so upgrades will not be possible.

  Diamonds are used to organize smart contract functionality in a modular and flexible way, and they are used for upgradeable systems and they overcome the max-contract size limitation.